gabdube/gabdube.github.io/_posts/2019-04-06-shader-games.markdown

 ### Feature: shaderStorageBufferArrayDynamicIndexing

 By default, dynamic indexing is not supported in shaders.
 This can be fixed by enabling `shaderStorageBufferArrayDynamicIndexing` or `shaderUniformBufferArrayDynamicIndexing` in the device feature.
-These features are widely supported.
+As these features are widely supported, this should not be a problem.

 Note that because write access is required, the shaders only use `buffer block` and not `uniform block`.
 Dynamic indexing for uniforms need not to be enabled.